miguelzeph/end-to-end-pipeline-etl/README.md

 sudo docker-compose up --build zookeeper kafka-broker-1 kafka-broker-2 kafka-ui spark-master spark-worker-1 spark-worker-2
 ```

-- Go to **localhost:8001** and create the topics (Make sure the topic's name are correct and UPPERCASE):
+- Testing UI: Go to **localhost:8001** and create the `TOPICS` (Make sure the topic's name are correct and UPPERCASE):
       - `ARTICLES`
       - `ARTICLES_PROCESSED`

-- Now run the CONSUMERS:
+- Now run the Kafka `CONSUMERS`:

 ```bash
  sudo docker-compose up --build kafka-consumer-print-articles kafka-consumer-message-to-topic
 ```

-- Explanation of two consumers used as example:
+- Explanation of two CONSUMERS used as example:

 The `kafka-print-consumer-articles` is represented by the file kafka/consumers/`consumer_print_articles.py`, which aims to: Consume messages from a Kafka topic named "ARTICLES".
 It uses a Kafka consumer configured to connect to two brokers and belongs to a specific consumer group.
 The script reads messages in JSON format, PRINTS the received content and adds a 'processed' key indicating that the message was processed.

 The kafka-consumer-message-to-topic is represented by the file kafka/consumers/`consumer_message_to_topic.py`, which aims to: Consume messages from the Kafka topic "ARTICLES", process them and forward them to another topic called "ARTICLES_PROCESSED".
 It uses a CONSUMER to receive messages in JSON format and a PRODUCER to send a processed version of the messages, adding the key "processed": True.
 Each message sent to the new topic uses the id field as a key.
 The consumer and producer are configured to connect to the same Kafka brokers, ensuring that the messages are processed and forwarded correctly.

-- Sending message to the TOPIC ARTICLES (from Kafka-UI)
+- Sending message to the TOPIC ARTICLES (from `Kafka-UI`)
       - Go to `Topics`
       - click in `ARTICLES` (after created the Topic)
       - click in `Produce Message`